michaelcortese/spring/README.md

 # spring
-a physics sim of a simple spring using macroquad
+a physics sim of a simple spring using macroquad for graphics and nalgebra for linear algebra functions

 ## Build Instructions
 1. Clone Repo